How to set up Nightscout with Medtronic and Android

 Heroku is the easiest way to host your Nightscout website for free.
 Using this platform means you will be able to see your real time CGM data in the cloud.

-3. Connecting Github to Heroku
+3. Connecting your Github and Heroku accounts

 App name: Choose your app name!
-It will appear in your Heroku URL like “your-app-name.herokuapp.com”
+It will appear in your Heroku URL like your-app-name.herokuapp.com

 Region: Leave this on United States even if you are located in another country.
 This setting will not affect your Nightscout.

-4. Setting up your Nightscout Account
+4. Setting up your Nightscout account

-Choose your timezone
+Choose your timezone.